 The goal of the North Texas Regional Veterans Court is to move justice-involved veterans out of the traditional criminal justice process and into appropriate, individualized rehabilitative alternatives that improve mental health and successfully lead to community reintegration and criminal case resolution.
 Once veterans have been screened, assessed, and approved for participation in this voluntary program, they promptly begin a treatment program that is specific to their needs.
 In addition to program team meetings, the program may involve drug and/or alcohol treatment, random drug testing, support group meetings, vocational or job counseling, educational classes, and community supervision.
 Many services are provided by outside agencies, and participants are referred as needed.
-While actual length varies based on participant progress, the 12-to-24 month program consists of 3 phases requiring frequent meetings with the Judge and Program Team during the initial phase, which become less frequent during the second and final phases of the program.
+While actual length varies based on participant program Team during the initial phase, which become less frequent during the second and final phases of the program.
 Upon successful completion of the program, the case(s) are normally dismissed or never filed.